Merck/BioPhi/README.md

 This will depend on your platform and your cloud provider, the easiest deployment is using [Docker Compose](https://docs.docker.com/compose/gettingstarted/) through the provided [docker-compose.yml](docker-compose.yml) file.

+For 🐧 Ubuntu deployment, feel free to copy the deployment configs used on the public university server: [lich-uct/biophi.dichlab.org](https://github.com/lich-uct/biophi.dichlab.org)

 ## Acknowledgements

 BioPhi is based on antibody repertoires from the Observed Antibody Space: